Dave Bolland

 David D. Bolland (born June 5, 1986) is a Canadian former professional ice hockey player.

 Bolland was drafted by the Chicago Blackhawks in the second round (32nd overall) of the 2004 NHL Entry Draft.
 While playing junior hockey in the Ontario Hockey League (OHL), Bolland helped the London Knights capture the 2005 Memorial Cup.
 He also competed at the 2006 World Junior Championships, where he helped Canada capture the gold medal.
 Bolland also skated in the American Hockey League (AHL) for the Norfolk Admirals and Rockford IceHogs.

-He has won the Stanley Cup with the Blackhawks in both 2010 and 2013, and scored the Stanley Cup-winning goal for Chicago in 2013 with less than a minute remaining in regulation.
-Aside from the Blackhawks, Bolland also played for the Toronto Maple Leafs and Florida Panthers.
+He spent most of his playing career with the Blackhawks and won the Stanley Cup with them in both 2010 and 2013, and scored the Stanley Cup-winning goal in 2013 with less than a minute remaining in regulation.
+Bolland also played brief stints with Toronto Maple Leafs and Florida Panthers.

 Playing career

-Bolland was born June 5, 1986, in Etobicoke, a district of Toronto, Ontario, and lived in the Mimico neighbourhood.
+Bolland was born June 5, 1986, in Etobicoke, now a part of Toronto, Ontario, and lived in the Mimico neighbourhood.
 He started playing hockey at the local arena, Mimico Arena, where he played for the Queensway Canadiens.
 He then played minor hockey for the Toronto Red Wings in the Greater Toronto Hockey League (GTHL) from 2000 until 2002.
 The Red Wings would go on to win the OHL All Ontario Bantam Championship, with Bolland recording four points in the championship game.
 He played in the 2000 Quebec International Pee-Wee Hockey Tournament with the Toronto Red Wings.
+Bolland was a member of the Bantam All-Ontario champions Toronto Red Wings with future Chicago Blackhawk teammate Bryan Bickell.